- Performance Management System

 - Acknowledge employee contributions and efforts

 The position description and previous evaluation goals are the basis of the performance evaluation.
-The position description sets the expectations for duties and responsibilities, prioritizes tasks, and should be reviewed/updated annually and attached to the performance evaluation.
+The position description sets the expectations for duties and responsibilities, prioritizes tasks, and should be reviewed annually.
+(It no longer needs to be attached to the performance evaluation form.)

 The performance evaluation form is an important tool that encourages continued dialogue between supervisor and employee.
 It is important to use the correct form agreed upon by the bargaining unit covering the employee.
-Below are a list of current forms for staff and management.
+Current forms for staff and management are listed below.

 - APC (Unit 4) Form (PDF)